 Honouring the Veterans that Shaped our History

-As we near Remembrance Day in an especially poignant year, the 80th anniversary of D-Day, we’re taking a moment to reflect on the courage and sacrifice of those who played a pivotal role in one of the most significant military operations in history.
+This Remembrance Sunday in an especially poignant one, the 80th anniversary of D-Day.
+And we’re taking a moment to reflect on the courage and sacrifice of those who played a pivotal role in one of the most significant military operations in history.

 The Westminster Collection, in partnership with the Royal British Legion, brings to light the stories of four veterans whose bravery exemplifies the spirit of that day.
 Their personal accounts offer us a window into the past, ensuring that the lessons and legacies of 6th June, 1944, are never forgotten.